earthly/website/website/faq.md

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="existing-ci">Can I use Earthly with my existing continuous integration (CI) system?<span class="hide"><a href="#existing-ci">¶</a></span></h2>

 Yes, both Earthly and Earthly Satellite can be used from existing continuous integration (CI) systems.
-We have documented integrations for some [popular CI systems](https://docs.earthly.dev/docs/ci-integration) but it is likely that you will be able to get earthly working with your existing CI System.
+We have documented integrations for some [popular CI systems](https://docs.earthly.dev/docs/ci-integration) but it is likely that you will be able to get earthly working with any other CI System.
 Hop in our [Slack channel](/slack) and you may find others using your CI system of choice.

 Earthly CI, on the other hand, does not work together with a traditional CI.
-Earthly CI is typically used instead of a traditional CI system.
+Earthly CI is typically used as a replacement for a traditional CI system.

+<h2 class="text-2xl font-semibold mb-5 mt-20" id="performance">How does Earthly CI achieve 2-20X performance gain compared to traditional CIs?<span class="hide"><a href="#performance">¶</a></span></h2>

+Earthly was designed from the ground up to be fast and to reuse as much previous work as possible in every run, without compromising usability or versatility.
+Earthly achieves 2-20X performance gain via a combination of caching and parallelization.

+Earthly's caching is based on the idea of image building layer caching, except that it is extended beyond image building, to also include testing, linting, code generation, producing non-image artifacts (such as binaries), and other use-cases typically involved in the CI/CD process.
+The layer caching technique allows Earthly to reuse computation from a previous run for the parts of the build where nothing has changed.

+A key performance feature of Earthly CI and of Earthly Satellite is the fact that the cache does not require any uploads or downloads.
+It is just there, available instantly when the build runs.
+By contrast, a traditional CI has a caching system with significantly less capabilties, but it also requires uploads and downloads, which can be a significant performance bottleneck.
+With traditional CIs caching something usually results in slower build times, because of the upload/download overhead.

+Earthly's parallelization is based on the fact that every component of the build executes in a container.
+As the container has clear inputs and outputs and is otherwise isolated from the rest of the process, the system can create a dynamic direct acyclic graph (DAG) and parallelize its operations to the maximum extent possible.
+Although currently, Earthly executes builds on a single machine, it is designed to be able to scale even further to multiple machines in the future.

+To learn more about why we designed Earthly CI this way, check out our [launch blog post](https://earthly.dev/blog/launching-earthly-ci/).

+<h2 class="text-2xl font-semibold mb-5 mt-20" id="satellites">What are Earthly Satellites?<span class="hide"><a href="#satellites">¶</a></span></h2>

+Satellites are single-tenant remote runners managed by the Earthly team.
+Satellites power the Earthly CI backbone, and as such, every pipeline created runs on its own dedicated satellite.
+Satellites may also be created manually, to be used as remote executors in development workflows.

+A subscription to Earthly Satellite allows you to use only satellites directly, without the Earthly CI web interface or automated GitHub triggers.
+Common use-cases for using standalone satellites include:

+- Using satellites on top of a traditional CI, in order to take advantage of the Earthly caching and parallelization capabilities without switching the CI system to Earthly CI
+- Using satellites in local development workflows in order to share compute and cache with colleagues
+- Using satellites in order to execute x86 builds on ARM (or Apple Silicon) machines, or vice-versa

+A subscription to Earthly CI allows access to both the CI capabilities, and also to the standalone satellite capabilities.

+To learn more about our plans, please visit our [pricing page](/pricing).

+<h2 class="text-2xl font-semibold mb-5 mt-20" id="monorepo">How does Earthly CI handle monorepo setups and what makes it special?<span class="hide"><a href="#monorepo">¶</a></span></h2>

+Earthly CI is designed to perform minimal work when a build is triggered.
+In a monorepo setup this means only rebuilding the components within the repository that have actually changed.
+This allows Earthly CI to scale to large monorepo setups, without sacrificing performance.

+Additionally, Earthly's strong reusability constructs allows for parts of the build to be shared between different sub-projects.
+The interdependencies between the sub-projects are expressed in the Earthfile, and the system will automatically detect when a sub-project has changed and needs to be rebuilt.

+In a traditional CI system, the chain between a changed file and the set of deliverables that need to be rexecuted (artifacts to be rebuilt, tests to be rerun, deployments to be refreshed) is not known to the system.
+The only available setting is often configuring triggers based on changes to subdirectories of a monorepo.
+However that strategy has significant limitations that don't work well in the real world.
+Either the triggers are aggressive and result in builds that grind the team to a halt, or they are too conservative and result in accidentally shipping changes that do not pass testing.
+No traditional CI supports monorepos properly.

+<h2 class="text-2xl font-semibold mb-5 mt-20" id="polyrepo">How does Earthly CI handle polyrepo or hybrid setups and what makes it special?<span class="hide"><a href="#polyrepo">¶</a></span></h2>

+Earthly has strong reusability constructs that allow for parts of the build to be referenced or imported from other repositories.
+It is possible to import artifacts, images and recipes from other repositories, such that the build definition is not repeated.

+Earthly's caching system is designed to only rebuild referenced deliverables only when they have actually changed.
+It is git-hash-aware, and even when changes are present, it only rebuilds the parts that are actually impacted by the change.

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="nix">How does Earthly compare to Nix?<span class="hide"><a href="#nix">¶</a></span></h2>